Sputnik 1: Legacy

 Sputnik also contributed directly to a new emphasis on science and technology in American schools.
 With a sense of urgency, Congress enacted the 1958 National Defense Education Act, which provided low-interest loans for college tuition to students majoring in mathematics and science.
 After the launch of Sputnik, a poll conducted and published by the University of Michigan showed that 26% of Americans surveyed thought that Russian sciences and engineering were superior to that of the United States.
 (A year later, however, that figure had dropped to 10% as the U.S. began launching its own satellites into space.)

 One consequence of the Sputnik shock was the perception of a "missile gap".
-This became a dominant issue in the 1960 Presidential campaign.
+This became a dominant issue in the 1960 presidential campaign.

-One irony of the Sputnik event was the initially low-key response of the Soviet Union.
 The Communist Party newspaper Pravda only printed a few paragraphs about Sputnik 1 on 4 October.

 Sputnik also inspired a generation of engineers and scientists.
 Harrison Storms, the North American designer who was responsible for the X-15 rocket plane, and went on to head the effort to design the Apollo command and service module and Saturn V launch vehicle's second stage, was moved by the launch of Sputnik to think of space as being the next step for America.
 Astronauts Alan Shepard (who was the first American in space) and Deke Slayton later wrote of how the sight of Sputnik 1 passing overhead inspired them to their new careers.

 The launch of Sputnik 1 led to the resurgence of the suffix -nik in the English language.
 The American writer Herb Caen was inspired to coin the term "beatnik" in an article about the Beat Generation in the San Francisco Chronicle on 2 April 1958.

-The flag of the Russian city of Kaluga, (which, due to it being Konstantin Tsiolkovsky's birthplace, is very dedicated to space and space travel) features a small Sputnik in the canton.
+The flag of the Russian city of Kaluga (which, as Konstantin Tsiolkovsky's place of work and residency, is very dedicated to space and space travel) features a small Sputnik in the canton.

+On 3 October 2007 Google celebrated Sputnik's 50th anniversary with a Google Doodle.